otavioschwanck/mood-nvim/handbook.md

 On command mode `:`, you can press C-v to paste, `C-a` to go back one word, and `C-e` to go forward one word.

+# Manage projects

+- To add current project to projects list, press `SPC p` then `<C-a>`
+- To browse projects, press `SPC p`
+- To just switch the working directory without find file in project, press `<C-l>` while the target project is selected.

 ## Additional Lsp Servers
 To install additional servers, look for the plugin CoC

 ## Some useful plugins